Rainwater Harvesting Systems

 To prevent bad smells and the build-up of algae, we also provide the Plan-T Water Treatment Solution, ideal for water buts, tanks and barrels.

-Rainwater Harvesting in any of the forms above should help significantly reduce your use of mains water, whether it is watering the garden (with our irrigation system), washing the car, topping up your pond, flushing your toilets or pressure washing yards, patios and decking.
+Rainwater Harvesting in any of the forms above should help significantly reduce your use of mains water, whether it is watering the garden, washing the car, topping up your pond, flushing your toilets or pressure washing yards, patios and decking.

 Rainwater can be used for flushing the toilets and in washing machines, this represents between 40 to 50% of domestic water usage.
 This reduces your water bill by the same amount.